 PIR201:Course code .

-Semester/Year: ۲۰۲۳/۲۰۲٤.۳ of pre eparation of this description : ۱۰/۸/۲۰۲ ٤ Aveilable fo of offern deposit in neuron elector A Available to rms of attendance: in-person classes .o Number of study hours (total) / Number of units (total): ٩٠/٣.٦ Number of study flours (total) / Number of units (total).
-Name of the course supervisor (if more than one name is mentioned) . • ' allaldoory62@gmail.com: Name: M.M.
-Ali Walid Mahdi Email Course objectives . [^] ,Teaching students the basics of human rights • Subject objectives .children's rights and democracy Gubjeet objectives Focus on developing students' skills through • reading, writing and speaking Gain teaching skills through political principles • and theories Teaching and learning strategies .4 Preparing a student education plan across the • Strategy four stages Knowing the students' academic level by • evaluating their test results evaluating their test results Course Structure
+Semester/Year: ۲۰۲۳/۲۰۲٤.۳

+of pre eparation of this description : ۱۰/۸/۲۰۲ ٤

+Aveilable fo of offern deposit in neuron elector A

+Available to rms of attendance: in-person classes .o

+Number of study hours (total) / Number of units (total): ٩٠/٣.٦

+Number of study flours (total) / Number of units (total).

+Name of the course supervisor (if more than one name is mentioned) . ^v

+alialdoory62@gmail.com: Name: M.M.
+Ali Walid Mahdi Email

+Course objectives .^

+Course objectives .^

+,Teaching students the basics of human rights • Subject objectives

+.children's rights and democracy

+Focus on developing students' skills through •

+reading, writing and speaking.

+Gain teaching skills through political principles •

+and theories.

+Teaching and learning strategies .٩

+Preparing a student education plan across the • Strategy

+four stages

+Knowing the students' academic level by •

+evaluating their test results

+Course Structure A